purwyler/dataMosaic/README.md

 * R

 ## Inspiration
-Project inspired by[DAYONE HealthHack](https://2020.healthhack.solutions/) based on the inputs from Patient Champions
+Project inspired by [DAYONE HealthHack](https://2020.healthhack.solutions/) based on the inputs from Patient Champions